amsterdam-scala/Sjs-Simple-HTML5-canvas-game/README.md

 The images are found are the respectively instances of `CanvasComponent` subclasses `Playground`, `Monster` and `Hero`.
 They are asynchronously loaded once at startup by means of the use of `Future`s.

-From an MVC design pattern perspective, the following parts can be identified:
+In spite of the fact that the application is one-tier on an MVC design pattern perspective, the following parts can be identified:

 <table>
   <tr>